sfsneed70/readme_generator/README.md

   ## Contributing
   Fork the project.
 Create a feature branch.
 Commit your changes.
 Push the branch.
 Open a pull request.
   ## Tests
   Run the application answering all the questions.
-When finished verify that the README was created successfully in the ouput directory.
+When finished verify that the README was created successfully in the output folder.
   ## License
     This project is licensed under the MIT license.
   ## Questions